 - Are there any medications that might help slow the progress of Alzheimer’s disease and keep my loved one more alert longer?

 - What treatments, activities, or medications might help my loved one's difficult behavior caused by Alzheimer’s disease?

 - As my loved one gets sicker, how can end-of-life and hospice care help make sure he or she is comfortable?

 - Many nursing homes have activity programs geared toward patients with dementia.
 What types of programs do you provide?

-Some things to observe in nursing home staff to know that the administration is teaching them how to provide quality care to patients with dementias such as Alzheimer’s disease.
+Some things to observe in nursing home staff are to know that the administration is teaching them how to provide quality care to patients with dementias such as Alzheimer’s disease.

 - Keeps changes in the environment and daily routine to an absolute minimum.